Auchenhove Castle

 Auchenhove Castle is a castle, of which little remains, dating from the 16th century, 3.5 mi north-east of Aboyne, at Auchenhove, Aberdeenshire, Scotland.

-Alternatively it may be known as Easter Mains or Auchinhove.
+Alternatively, it may be known as Easter Mains of Auchinhove (or East Mains of Auchenhove today).

 History

-The castle was built by the Duguid family.
+The castle was built by the Duguid family and was owned by the Barony of Auchenhove.
 It was burned by the army of the Duke of Cumberland in 1746 during the Jacobite rising.
 The estate belonged to the Duguids from about 1434.

 Structure

 It appears to have been a late courtyard house, with a causeway approach.